ShaneBeee/EmployeeTimesheet/README.md

 Two-tab panel for generating and tracking invoices.

 **Generate tab**
-- Choose boss and date range, then generate a standard or itemized PDF invoice
+- Choose boss and date range, then generate a **Standard** invoice or a **With Breakdown** invoice (two-page PDF: page 1 is the standard invoice, page 2 is a supplementary work log detail for the client's reference)
 - Preview invoice before generating
 - Preview monthly summary with vibe-check emoji (🤑/😊/😐/😬 based on income)
 - Export full monthly summary PDF